2018 Bosnian general election

 General elections were held in Bosnia and Herzegovina on 7 October 2018.
-They decided the makeup of Bosnia and Herzegovina's Presidency as well as national, entity, and cantonal governments.
+They decided the makeup of the presidency as well as national, entity and cantonal governments.
 Voter turnout was 54%.

 The elections for the House of Representatives were divided into two; one for the Federation of Bosnia and Herzegovina and one for Republika Srpska.
 In the presidential election, voters in the Federation elected Bosniak Šefik Džaferović and Croat Željko Komšić, while voters in Republika Srpska elected Serb Milorad Dodik.

-The Party of Democratic Action emerged as the largest party in the House of Representatives, winning 9 of the 42 seats.
+The Party of Democratic Action (SDA) emerged as the largest party in the House of Representatives, winning 9 of the 42 seats.
+The Alliance of Independent Social Democrats (SNSD) came in second with 6 seats, while the Social Democratic Party won 5 seats, up two from the previous general election in 2014; the Croatian Democratic Union (HDZ BiH) also ended up with 5 seats.
+The Serb Democratic Party and the Democratic Front (DF) each won three seats.
+The election also saw a significant decline of the Union for a Better Future, going from 8.71% of the popular vote down to 4.16%, enough for two seats.

+After a one year governmental formation crisis following the election, in December 2019, a coalition led by the SDA, the SNSD and the HDZ BiH, which also included the DF and the Democratic People's Alliance, formed a new government headed by the SNSD's Zoran Tegeltija.

 Electoral system

 The three members of the Presidency are elected by plurality.
 In Republika Srpska voters elect the Serb representative, whilst in the Federation of Bosnia and Herzegovina voters elect the Bosniak and Croat members.
 Voters registered in the Federation of Bosnia and Herzegovina can vote for either the Bosniak or Croat candidate, but cannot vote in both elections.

 The 42 members of the House of Representatives are elected by open list proportional representation in two constituencies, the Federation of Bosnia and Herzegovina and Republika Srpska.
 These two constituencies are subsequently divided in eight electoral units.

 A total of 3,352,933 citizens were registered to vote; 2,092,336 in the Federation and 1,260,597 in Republika Srpska (citizens living in Brčko District voted in one of the entities).
 There were 77,814 persons registered to vote outside of Bosnia and Herzegovina, out of which 76,729 persons were registered to vote by mail and 1,085 were registered to vote at diplomatic missions.